 • All my kids are getting hands on parenting training every single day.
 And not only that, but also lessons in anger management, conflict resolution, patience and forgiveness.
 Did I mention that I’m getting these lessons on an hourly basis as well?
 But I guess that goes for parenting in general, no matter how many kids you have.
 We just get it on an enlarged scale.

 • Children of big families learn independence and they learn it early on.
 At our house, this is just a natural consequence of mom being outnumbered 7 to 1.
 It’s a physical impossibility for me to get every child a snack, drink of water and help them to the potty every time they need it.
 So, big siblings fill in the gaps and younger children learn to do things themselves.
 Most of the time, this is a really great thing!

 • Kids learn responsibility and that the world doesn’t revolve around them.
 I have to make a conscious effort to have regular one-on-one time with each of my kids, and so because there are limits on mom and dad’s time, budget and attention, I think our kids are learning to be team players.
+Although we have great jobs and an American Express Credit Card, the kids know that money doesn’t grow on trees.
+If they want a new toy or some new sneakers, they have to earn them.
+Raising 7 kids isn’t cheap and although they don’t quite understand the value of items, they’re slowly learning and it’s great watching them be responsible.
 I’m hoping this means they’ll be more prepared to take on their own adult responsibilities when they leave home, like cooking for themselves, managing money and being selfless in relationships.
 Bonus if cooking for themselves involves something other than Hamburger Helper.